OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/linear/scipy_iter_solver.rst

   normalized at the start of each new matrix-vector product.
 The end result here is that we iterate longer to get a marginally better answer.

-  You may need to adjust this setting if you have abnormally large or small values in your global Jacobean.
+  You may need to adjust this setting if you have abnormally large or small values in your global Jacobian.

   .. embed-test::
       openmdao.solvers.linear.tests.test_scipy_iter_solver.TestScipyKrylovFeature.test_feature_atol